WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC22/WWDC22-10015-Design-for-Collaboration-with-Messages.md

 Discover how you can design great collaboration experiences using Apple platforms.
 We’ll show you how to combine the Share Sheet, live editing notifications, Messages, FaceTime, and your app’s existing collaboration features to help people connect and collaborate effortlessly.

-(Note: API will be available in an upcoming beta.)

 @Metadata {
    @TitleHeading("WWDC22")
    @PageKind(sampleCode)